Covid 19 coronavirus: Zero new cases for second day in a row

 The judge overturned the Ministry's decision and the man was able to spend 36 hours with his very ill parent.

-As a result of the legal action, Bloomfield said he's asked a team to review the current cases.
+As a result of the legal action, Bloomfield said he's asked a team to review 24 requests for exemption of quarantine measure on compassionate grounds - all were rejected.

-The review started today and will be completed as soon as possible, Bloomfield said, and would take into account the High Court ruling.
+The review to ensure those requests were processed correctly started today and will be completed as soon as possible with findings expected by the end of the week, Bloomfield said.

+Cases were being prioritised based on the urgency of the situations and the review would take into account the High Court ruling.

-Ardern said the "whole point" of having the ability to apply for an exemption to isolation was for each case to be considered individually and not an automated process.
+Ardern said the "whole point" of having the ability to apply for a compassionate exemption to isolation was for each case to be considered individually.

+"There should be nothing automated about that.
+We should give genuine consideration for each of those applications because they only they would have been made for dire circumstances."

 Ardern said it was ultimately the right decision to go back and review the decisions again.